This post is all about the Best Beach Reads for 2023.

 Using flashbacks, Reid exposes how one faithful day changes all of the Riva sibling’s lives and binds them to a lifetime of family secrets and lies.
-This book’s irresistible mystery, combined with its unadulterated depth, makes it one of the best beach books published in 2021.
+This book’s irresistible mystery, combined with its unadulterated depth, makes it one of the best beach books that involves some family drama.

 Author Jordyn Taylor intertwines two stories occurring sixty years apart but crucially set in the same boarding school.
 This thrilling novel makes our list of good summer reads because its mysterious intrigue will feed your desires for summer adventures.

 9. Get a Life, Chloe Brown by Talia Hibbert

 Author of Malibu Rising, Taylor Jenkins Reid has only the highest praise for Talia Hibbert’s writing: “I love getting lost in a story that I cannot put down—and even better if it involves a lot of laughter and swooning.
 Talia Hibbert always delivers and her books are the perfect material for a beach trip or a pick-me-up.
 She’s unputdownable, every time.“

 The USA Today Bestseller, Get a Life, Chloe Brown, is a laugh-out-loud romance which deals with the very real human struggles of insecurity and illness.
 Marking the first book in The Brown Sisters series, this summer read follows Chloe and her seemingly fool proof list for “getting a life”.
 How do you get a life?
 By being “bad”.
 Sounds easy enough, right?